Franz Krüger: Life

 Krüger was the son of a nobleman, and his friendship with the ornithologist Johann Friedrich Naumann from the neighbouring town of Ziebigk led him into animal painting.
-During his school days in Dessau he came into contact with the landscape painter Karl Kolbe the Elder.
+During his school days in Dessau, he came into contact with the landscape painter Karl Kolbe the Elder.
 Krüger studied in 1812–13 at the Prussian Academy of Arts in Berlin, and then continued to hone his skills independently by drawing from life, particularly in the Prussian royal stables.
-In 1818 his military and hunting paintings were exhibited at the academy for the first time.
-His painting of Prince Augustus of Prussia (a son of Prince Augustus Ferdinand of Prussia) and Count Neidhardt von Gneisenau laid the foundations for his fame as a portraitist and also led to further depictions of the royal family.
+In 1818, his military and hunting paintings were exhibited at the academy for the first time.
+His painting of Prince Augustus of Prussia (a son of Prince Augustus Ferdinand of Prussia) and Count Neidhardt von Gneisenau laid the foundations for his fame as a portraitist and led to further depictions of the royal family.

-In 1825 he was named a Royal Professor and full member of the Academy of Arts.
+In 1825, he was named a Royal Professor and a full member of the Academy of Arts.
 Many trips to the Russian court in St. Petersburg and the courts in Hanover and Schwerin followed.
 During a study trip to Paris in 1846, he met Eugène Delacroix.
 After the revolutions of 1848, he returned to Dessau, but in 1855, he took part in the World Exhibition in Paris.

 In 1825, he married an artist called Johanna Eunicke.
 She died in 1856.
 He died the year after, and was buried at Dorotheenstadt cemetery in Berlin.

 One of his students was the animal painter Carl Steffeck.